Illness and Short Term Disability Insurance

 The Short Term Disability benefit is 60 percent of your base pay and may begin as early as the 16th or 31st day of disability depending on the plan you select.
 If the disability continues beyond 90 calendar days, then you may qualify for Long Term Disability benefits.

 You pay the full cost of the short term disability plan.
 The cost varies for each person and is determined by your age and pay and may include a medical review.
-Your premiums are paid directly to CMCS through convenient deductions from your personal checking account.
+Your premiums are paid directly to Dunn and Associates through convenient deductions from your personal checking account.

 Long Term Disability Insurance